kumahq/kuma-website/docs/docs/1.0.6/documentation/dps-and-data-model.md

 ### Universal

-On Universal, you can define the `Dataplane` entity like this:
+On Universal, you can define such Dataplane like this:

 ```yaml
 type: Dataplane